Writer: Grant Morrison

 Page 17 – Panel 1: Following on from the end of the previous issue, in the background are the two Flashes, Barry Allen and Wally West; in front of them is the foot of Gigantrix.
 Note the red skies, indicative of a Crisis.

 Page 17 – Panel 2: On the lead dog is Wunda who used to be Wonder Woman; behind her (near the top of the panel) is Batwoman and Catwoman; standing over them all is Gigantrix who used to be Giganta.
-As mentioned in the notes for issue 3, these heroes and villains have become the new Female Furies with Batwoman in the role of Mad Harriet; Wonder Woman as Bernadeth; Giganta as Stompa; and Catwoman as Lashina.
+As mentioned in the notes for the previous issue, these heroes and villains have become the new Female Furies with Batwoman in the role of Mad Harriet; Wonder Woman as Bernadeth; Giganta as Stompa; and Catwoman as Lashina.

 Page 17 – Panel 3: Barry Allen has a very good idea of what’s wrong not just with the world but the entire Multiverse.